 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
 This week, we feature a lively lush from ancient Etruria, currently on display in the Hall of Antiquities on the lower level of the Legion of Honor.

 Throughout art history, scholars have devised a special vocabulary to talk about art.
 These terms are very useful, but they are not always self-explanatory.
-So we thought we'd take you into the art historical word gallery to provide some definitions commonly used to describe artistic styles, techniques, or movements in art.
+So we thought we'd take you into the art historical word gallery to provide some definitions commonly used to describe artistic styles, techniques or movements in art.

 "Will Work for Art" takes you behind the scenes to meet the people who make the Fine Arts Museums work.
-This week we meet Chris Huson, the Museums' courier, whose tireless trips between the two museums keep the staff in communication with each other and the outside world.
-Originally from Chicago, Chris has been with the Museums for thirty-two years!
+This week we introduce you to the fabulous Christopher Lentz, Manager of Visitor Services and Volunteer Programs.
+Originally from Nashville (by way of Honolulu), Christopher has been with the Museums for over two years.